iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 The processes of the Value Tangle are

 1. **Duplicate Detector**
 This Duplicator Detector will check if the transaction is already included in the Value Tangle.
 This will also define the Epoch of the transaction.
-If two duplicate transactions are sent in the same Epoch, they are considered the same, while under different epochs one is considered an reattachment.
+If two duplicate transactions are sent in the same Epoch, they are considered the same, while under different Epochs one is considered an reattachment.

 2. **Validator**
 The Validator will check the UTXO inputs to see if the funds being transfered exists and will also remove value messages with no funds veing moved.